The Nature Institute

 Craig Holdrege, is a contributing editor) has put out a special

-“Dynamic Wholeness” issue, celebrating and
+“Dynamic Wholeness” issue,

 commenting on the life work of the late Henri Bortoft.
 Bortoft was a